 Through one violation, our understanding of the universe’s beginnings improved and the Standard Model of physics was clarified.
 Cronin’s work has paved the way for current experiments.
 CERN’s Large Hadron Collider beauty experiment continues to explore and measure CP violations in different subatomic particles.

 Researchers around the world are still trying to figure out why there’s so much matter compared to antimatter as a direct result of the CP violation.
 Through this single observation, our understanding of physics and the universe has changed.

 There’s still so much to learn about the very beginning of our universe.
 Think about all the celestial objects that needed to form after the Big Bang.
-Soon, NASA’s James Webb Space Telescope — being built by Northrop Grumman and scheduled to launch in late 2018 — will be able to peer back in time into the deepest parts of the early universe to further unlock the mysteries of formation after the Big Bang.
+Soon, NASA’s James Webb Space Telescope — being built by Northrop Grumman and scheduled to launch in 2021 — will be able to peer back in time into the deepest parts of the early universe to further unlock the mysteries of formation after the Big Bang.

 Cronin’s scientific pursuits also involved cosmic rays, high-energy particles that constantly bombard Earth.
 Co-leading the Pierre Auger Project, Cronin’s efforts led to the Pierre Auger Observatory, an international scientific effort studying high-energy cosmic rays.
 Angela Olinto, the Homer J. Livingston Distinguished Service Professor in Astronomy and Astrophysics, said of Cronin in a statement, “He inspired us all to reach further into the unknown with deep intuition, solid scientific backing and poetic vision.”

 If you’re interested in a career opportunity that celebrates a pioneering spiriti and allows people to pursue their passions, please see openings at NorthropGrumman.com/careers.